mhemeryck/mhemeryck.github.io/_posts/2021-06-22-home_automation_architecture.md

 1. the unipi unit toggles a relay, switching on the light
 1. finally, after the light has turned on, a state update is also pushed out from the unipi unit, which updates the internal state on home assistant

-# Conclusion
+# Closing thoughts

-The focus of this post was to simply outline the main components and links in my home automation setup, principally based on MQTT and home assistant as the brains behind it all.
+The focus of this post was to outline the main components and links in my home automation setup, principally based on MQTT and home assistant as the brains behind it all.

 The main advantage of this setup is the flexibility if offers since everything is configurable from within home assistant.
 On the other side of the equation, once home assistant breaks down, the entire system can break down, which poses high reliability constraints on such central components.

 I did not yet dive down into the details of the different components i.e. the sensors and actuators, most notably the unipi platform.
 Also, the different applications themselves, such as push buttons, lighting fixtures, DALI, shades, an alarm system, ... all merit their own discussion.
-Finally, I did also point the different layers of abstraction to consider when laying out a wired home automation system, which shall also make for an interesting future topic to dive into.
+Finally, I did also point the different layers of abstraction to consider when laying out a wired home automation system.

+This should conclude the "theoretical" part of the home automation series.
+Check the [home automation overview post] for the more "practical" upcoming posts.

+[^1]: although even this could be mitigated using a highly available MQTT broker.
+[EMQX](https://www.emqx.io/blog/emqx-mqtt-broker-k8s-cluster) seems to be an example of this, but I haven't tried it myself yet.

 [home automation overview post]: {% post_url 2021-06-15-home_automation_why %}
 [architecture]: /assets/2021-06-22/architecture.png